-NOTE: Specific Billing procedures apply in relation to the issuance of a Notice of Determination (e.g., aid continuing) and must be followed by HH and CMAs.
+NOTE: Specific Billing procedures apply in relation to the issuance of a Notice of Determination (e.g., aid continuing) and must be followed by HHs and CMAs.

-For more details, refer to: Health Home Notice of Determination and Fair Hearing Policy. #HH0004
+For more details, refer to: Health Home Notice of Determination and Fair Hearing policy #HH0004.

-14. update Member Status in Medicaid Analytics Performance Portal Health Home Tracking System (MAPP HHTS).
+- 13. update Member Status in Medicaid Analytics Performance Portal Health Home Tracking System (MAPP HHTS).
 HHs and CMAs must evaluate each event related to a member's disenrollment and determine what the most appropriate Segment End Reason is to end the member's assignment within the MAPP HHTS.
-Each situation is different and must be handled accordingly (e.g., a member who has moved out of NYS is different from a disengaged member who could not be located through required search efforts, or a member who has graduated versus stepped down, etc.) The members' segment in MAPP HHTS is ended on the last day of the month in which the member is disenrolled from the HH program.
-HHs must have a system in place to track disenrollment reason codes for all member's disenrolled from their network.
+Each situation is different and must be handled accordingly (e.g., a member who has moved out of NYS is different from a disengaged member who could not be located through required search efforts, or a member who has graduated versus stepped down, etc.) The member's segment in MAPP HHTS is ended to show the last day of the month in which the member is disenrolled from the HH program.
+HHs must have a system in place to track disenrollment reason codes for all member's disenrolled from their network. - MAPP HHTS Segment End Date Category & Reason Codes Crosswalk and Guidance Chart document can be found on the